Skipperlla/react-native-license-plate-read/README.md

 # React Native License Plate Read

-This license plate reader is an application that displays the license plates of the cars on the screen.
+This license plate reader is an application that gives personal information of people if they have license plate data registered in the database.

 # 🚀 Demo